sayan1an/D3D11_Storage_Test/README.md

 When run without arguments, it will:
 1. List all available graphics devices
 2. Use the first device (index 0) by default
-3. Execute a compute shader that doubles each value in an array
+3. Execute compute shaders and perform complex operations, fetching and writing values to and from texture-arrays
 4. Verify the results

-## Project Structure

-- `main.cpp` - Main application code
-- `ArraySum.hlsl` - Compute shader source
-- `Common.h` - Common definitions and constants

 ## Notes

-- The shader file `ArraySum.hlsl` is automatically copied to the build directory during the build process
+- The file in 'shaders' directory is automatically copied to the build directory during the build process
 - The program requires a DirectX 11 compatible graphics card with compute shader support
 - The compute shader is compiled at runtime using the D3DCompiler